-Save as disclosed below, the Company complied with the code provisions of the Corporate Governance Code (the "CG Code") and Corporate Governance Report set out in Appendix 14 to the Rules Governing the Listing of Securities (the "Listing Rules") on the Stock Exchange during the financial year.
+Save as disclosed below, the Company complied with the code provisions of the CG Code set out in Appendix 14 to the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules") which were applicable to Year 2022 during the financial year.
 The Company periodically reviews its corporate governance practices to ensure its continuous compliance.

-Code provision A.2.1
+Code provision C.2.1

-Code provision A.2.1 stipulates that the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
+Code provision C.2.1 of the CG Code stipulates that the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
 Mr. Sung Kai Hing is the Chairman and Chief Executive Officer of the Company.
 The Board believes that vesting the roles of Chairman and Chief Executive Officer in the same individual provides the Group with strong and consistent leadership in the development and execution of long-term business strategies.